 Visualizing Early Washington DC

 “The early federal city is a portrait of the young country.
 It was new, fresh, and eager.
 Democracy was raw.
 The city was a rough work in progress.
 Nothing was polished.
 The scale of the federal city was that of a person, not of immense marble bureaucracy.
-There were cabins and barns on the Capital Lawn.
+There were cabins and barns on the Capitol Lawn.
 The first fence around the Capitol was to keep the cows out.
-Congressmen came to town for the legislative sessions, many times sleeping 3 to a room in a boarding house, and working in unfinished buildings.
-People dreamed many went bankrupt, and the city prevailed.
+Congressmen came to town for the legislative sessions, many times sleeping three to a room in a boarding house, and working in unfinished buildings.
+People dreamed, many went bankrupt, and the city prevailed.
 There is an evocative power to images.
 In making an image of early Washington DC, I want to engrave in the mind the tangled roots of this country.”
 Dan Bailey

 Researchers and Creators